 In late 2017 and into 2018, I moved my cash position into the bond ETF market, which traded sideways for about a year, even after the 3 to 4% yield.

-My Strategy is now centered around the following 8 concepts:
+My Strategy to protect and grow my wealth is now centered around the following 8 concepts:

 #1.
 I don’t want to go back to work again, full-time, ever.
 If I do go back to work, it’s because I want to, not because I have to, so even if sh*t hits the fan, the assets held in my personal portfolio need to be safe enough to last me for a lifetime.